-Each of MagnaChip Semiconductor Corporation, MagnaChip Semiconductor S.A. and MagnaChip Semiconductor B.V. is a holding company with no independent operations of its own.
+We are a holding company with no independent operations of our own.
 Our subsidiaries, including our principal manufacturing subsidiary, MagnaChip Korea, own all of our operating businesses.
 Our subsidiaries will conduct substantially all of the operations necessary to fund payments on our outstanding senior notes, other debt and any other obligations.
-Our ability to make payments on the senior notes and our other obligations will depend on our subsidiaries' cash flow and their payment of funds to us.
+Our ability to make payments on our outstanding senior notes and our other obligations will depend on our subsidiaries' cash flow and their payment of funds to us.
 Our subsidiaries' ability to make payments to us will depend on:

-- · their earnings; - · covenants contained in our debt agreements (including the indenture governing the senior notes) and the debt agreements of our subsidiaries; - covenants contained in other agreements to which we or our subsidiaries are or may become subject; - · business and tax considerations; and - applicable law, including any restrictions under Korean law that may be imposed on MagnaChip Korea that would restrict its ability to make payments on intercompany loans from MagnaChip Semiconductor B.V.
+- their earnings; - covenants contained in our debt agreements (including the indenture governing our outstanding senior notes) and the debt agreements of our subsidiaries; - covenants contained in other agreements to which we or our subsidiaries are or may become subject; - · business and tax considerations; and - applicable law, including any restrictions under Korean law that may be imposed on MagnaChip Korea that would restrict its ability to make payments on intercompany loans from MagnaChip Semiconductor B.V.